dusanjp-and-pasomi/add-symbol-shoestring/README.md

 Each node's endpoint has been changed to be represented as separate ports 3000/3001.
 After this change, renew-voting-keys failed on voting nodes that were set up or upgraded.
 This has been addressed.
+*2025_11_30 Deleted as it was no longer necessary as it was addressed in shoestring 0.2.3.
 ```